junnythemarksman/CTF_SSTI_Payloads/README.md

 A small collection of SSTI Payloads from the internet.

 # What is SSTI
-<link href='https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection'>Please refer to Hacktricks</link>
+<a href='https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection'>Please refer to Hacktricks</a>

 #### Payloads :